helabenkhalfallah/haskell-start-project/README.md

 # haskell-start-project
-A start project to taste Haskell.
+A start project to tast Haskell.

 I will try to make an analogy with Javascript (ES6+)